Taiwan investigates train crash that killed 18

 Train services have partially resumed, using the northbound track.

-President Tsai Ing-wen arrived early Monday at Xinma station, near where the train derailed.

-"Everyone is concerned about the cause of the incident and I've asked prosecutors to clarify the situation... and the cause soon," she told reporters.

-"At this difficult time let us all pray for the injured and hope the deceased can rest in peace."
+"At this difficult time let us all pray for the injured and hope the deceased can rest in peace," said President Tsai.

 Video footage of the aftermath of the crash, broadcast on local Taiwan television, showed passengers smashing a window from inside and kicking it through to escape.